Thursday, February 22, 2018

 Burger Dream is Reisoft's spin on 'Clowns & Balloons' with a Ronald McDonald lookalike collecting flying burgers.
 Imagine Breakout with a dollop of Space Invaders - but replace the aliens with hamburgers!

 Ronald is left to feel the wind in his wig because we control a couple of goons who move a trampoline contraption that allows him to bounce high in the air and collect burgers.
 These are scrolling across the screen to make it extra difficult.
-However, try not to drop Ronny otherwise, he ends up in a crumpled heap.
+However, try not to drop Ronny otherwise, or he ends up in a crumpled heap.

 The mouse is used for left/right movement and is perfectly implemented for smooth & precise control.
-Sadly, the graphics aren't exactly 16-bit more like something I would have drawn!
+Sadly, the graphics aren't exactly 16-bit, more like something I would have drawn!
 Only the blind will appreciate these pixels!
-Burger Dream is hideous and repetitive but I admit it was surprisingly enjoyable.
+Burger Dream is hideous and repetitive, but I admit it was surprisingly enjoyable.

 Download your Big Mac right now!